hazreenahilmay/Capstone_Ecommerce/README.md

 Develop a predictive classification model for e-commerce using a deep learning approach with a Bi-LSTM architecture in Natural Language Processing (NLP).

-Trained on a dataset of over 50,000 unseen products to monitor the trend of e-commerce platforms into four categories: Electronics, "Household”, Books, and Clothing & Accessories using NLP
+Trained on a dataset of over 50,000 unseen products to monitor the trend of e-commerce platforms into four categories which are Electronics, Household, Books, and Clothing & Accessories by using NLP.
+This model uses 5,000 tokens with an output sequence length of 200 during the tokenization process.

 Model Architecture: